- Distance from Atlanta: 250 miles

 - Best for: Girl's GetawayArts and CultureFood and Wine

 Nashville has long been known as the Country Music Capital, but it's recently gaining ground as one of the South's most happening cities, thanks in part to the TV series Nashville that's filmed here, a thriving culinary scene, and celebrities like Gwyneth Paltrow and Nicole Kidman singing its praises.
-Despite all the recent attention, Nashville retains a refreshingly down-home vibe, which is just one reason to round up a pack of your best girlfriends and scoot on over for weekend getaway.
+Despite all the recent attention, Nashville retains a refreshingly down-home vibe, which is just one reason to round up a pack of your best girlfriends and scoot on over for a weekend getaway.
 In addition to the friendly locals, Nashville boasts endless options for shopping and dining, with a new emphasis on organic, upscale fare and hand-crafted cocktails.
-And the city's world-famous music scene is about far more than country: you'll find plenty of spots to take in bluegrass, rock, and blues.
-Here, our favorite picks for a trip you and your girlfriends—you may just make this an annual tradition. –by Blane Bachelor
+And the city's world-famous music scene is about far more than country: You'll find plenty of spots to take in bluegrass, rock, and blues.
+Here are our favorite picks for a trip you and your girlfriends—you may just make this an annual tradition. – by Blane Bachelor

 1 Your first stop: The Franklin Theatre, a Nashville icon since 1937.
 Brimming with charm and nostalgia, the venue houses showings of classic movies, plays, and musicals, enhanced by a state-of-the-art sound and lighting system.
-Adult beverages (beer and wine) are also on tap in addition to classic theater snacks like popcorn and candy.
+Adult beverages (beer and wine) are also on tap, in addition to classic theater snacks like popcorn and candy.

 2 For real-deal Southern cuisine and a vibe as warm as a Tennessee summer, Puckett's Grocery hits the spot.
 A country store-turned-restaurant that also serves as a music hotspot on the weekends, this down-home joint serves up hearty portions of Southern favorites like fried green tomatoes, chicken fried steak, and to-die-for fruit cobbler.
 Grab a table (with mismatched chairs) and a beer (served in a Mason jar) and tune into the live performances from some of Nashville's up-and-coming talents.

-3 After dinner, it's approximately a 30-minute drive into Nashville proper.
-Cap off the evening (or get the party started!) at the Patterson House, whose speakeasy vibe, inventive cocktails, and skilled bartenders evoke a delicious Prohibition-Era ambiance.
+3 After dinner, it's approximately a thirty-minute drive into Nashville proper.
+Cap off the evening (or get the party started!) at The Patterson House, whose speakeasy vibe, inventive cocktails, and skilled bartenders evoke a delicious Prohibition-Era ambiance.
 The extensive menu is organized by base liquor, but if you're stumped, the bartender will make a recommendation based on your tastes.
 Weekend nights can be crowded, so there may be a wait, but the experience is well worth it.

 1 For breakfast, tuck into the tasty pancakes at one of Nashville's most famous restaurants, The Pancake Pantry.
 The star of the show is, of course, the fabulous flapjacks, in variations like Georgia Peach, Chocolate Sin, and Parisienne, though the menu also includes other breakfast staples, too.
 Weekend mornings are packed, with the line wrapping around the building, so try to arrive early.